OS2G/constitution/constitution.md

     B. Nominations

-    Nominations shall be taken from the floor at the annual meeting.
+    Nominations shall open one week prior to the annual meeting.

     C. Elections Procedures, Term of Office